Parallel-NetCDF/PnetCDF/sneak_peek.md

 * New test program
   + test/testcases/error_precedence.m4 - tests the error code reporting
     precedence
+  + test/nc4/tst_zero_req.c - tests a HDF5 1.10.2 bug that causes test program
+    to hang when writing to and reading back a 2D record variable in collective mode with some of the processes making zero-length requests.
   + test/nc4/put_get_all_kinds.m4 - tests all supported variable read/write
     API.
 Make sure they are properly wired up
   + test/nc4/interoperability_rd.m4 - tests whether NetCDF-4 file written using